Looking to get an energy efficiency assessment completed under the Green Deal? uSwitch explains where to start and what to look for in an assessor

 A Green Deal assessor, also known as a Green Deal advisor, is the person who will carry out your Green Deal assessment.

-Green Deal assessors can work as sole traders if they are certified by the Green Deal Certification Body, or as part of an Green Deal organisation.
+Green Deal assessors can work as sole traders if they are certified by the Green Deal Certification Body and carry the Green Deal Quality Mark, or as part of an Green Deal organisation.

 Similarly you may be able to get a discount or rebate on your Green Deal assessment through your local council.
 Always shop around and do your research to find the best deal.